AustralianAntarcticDataCentre/scar-gazetteer/README.md

 To import data from a local SQL file use `psql -h 127.0.0.1 -p {port} -U postgres -f ./path/to/file.sql`.

 ## License
-Copyright Commonwealth of Australia
-Released under MIT License
+Copyright Commonwealth of Australia.
+Released under MIT License.